ptrace — process trace

 options.

-Restart the stopped tracee as for PTRACE_CONT
+PTRACE_DETACHRestart the stopped tracee as for PTRACE_CONT, but first detach

 from it.
 Under Linux, a tracee can be detached in